JayChase/ngx-express-universal/README.md

 ### chosing between server side render or server to client transition

-For server side the index in server.ts should be:
+Just switch between the server or app index.html.
+So for server side the index in server.ts should be:

 ```typescript
 const index = require('fs').readFileSync('./dist-server/index.html', 'utf8');